 One third of buyers will abandon beloved brands after a single poor experience.
 In Latin America, that number is nearly 50%.
 (Source: PWC)

-This particular PWC study is actually talking about the full range of poor experiences—not just delivery experiences.
-But all the same, the statistics really hammers home the point above: customers—even many customers in B2B contexts—aren’t just buying a product from you.
+This statistics really hammers home the point above: customers aren’t just buying a product from you.
 They’re buying an experience—and that experience needs to reflect your brand from end-to-end.

 4 out of 5 shoppers say that the most important service an online retailer can offer is letting customers know when their orders will arrive.
 (Source: Forrester research)

-Now, we get into some of the practical implications of customer experience in last mile logistics.
-After all, just because something is important, that doesn’t mean it’s obvious.
-To wit, a significant majority of shoppers want exactly the kind of experience we were outlining above.
-They want to be kept up-to-date on what’s happening with their orders.
+A significant majority of shoppers want exactly the kind of experience we were outlining above.
+They want to be kept up-to-date on what’s happening with their online orders, especially on the delivery date.

 Almost 75% of shoppers rate receiving a message with order tracing information as “very important” (Source: Narvar via Inbound Logistics)

 The same source found that a full 98% of customers said they felt better when they were immediately notified about any delivery issues.
-Again, no company has perfect order performance on every single one of the orders they fulfill over the course of a week, month, or year.
+Again, no company has perfect order performance on every single order.
 And customers know this—which is why their biggest priority is simply having the information they need to be prepared for the delivery.

 And giving customers the ability to track their own packages doesn't just boost satisfaction—it also saves you money.
 Customers don’t want to call in to get information, and if they don’t have to, they won’t.
 This means that your customer service team doesn’t have to spend all it’s time fielding phone calls, and can instead focus on more valuable tasks, e.g. working with customers whose orders aren’t going to plan.